-At this point you can either store them in the fridge, or cook ’em up.
+At this point, you can either store them in the fridge (they’ll stay fresh for up to a week), freeze them, or cook them up.

-When you do decide to use them, this is our favorite way to serve them up.
+When you do decide to use them, this is our favorite way to enjoy them.

 - 1 huge bundle of greens- I usually mix kale & chard